S2490A and A909 Summary:

 medical histories of adoptees; allows adopted adults to learn who their birth parents are

 when they reach the age of 18, subject to a contact preference filed by the birth parents.

-COSPNSR: Addabbo, Avella, Ball, Bonacic, Breslin, Carlucci, Dilan, Espaillat, Flanagan, Golden, Hoylman, Krueger, Larkin, Latimer, Little, Montgomery, Parker, Peralta, Perkins, Robach, Sampson, Stavisky
+COSPNSR: Addabbo, Avella, Ball, Breslin, Carlucci, Dilan, Espaillat, Flanagan, Gianaris, Golden, Hassell-Thompson, Hoylman, Krueger, Larkin, Latimer, Lavalle, Little, Montgomery, Parker, Peralta, Perkins, Robach, Sampson, Stavisky

 MLTSPNSR: Arroyo, Barrett, Barron, Brook-Krasny, Butler, Camara, Clark, Colton, Cook, Curran, Dinowitz, DiPietro, Duprey, Englebright, Fahy, Farrell, Gabryszak, Galef, Giglio, Gjonaj, Gottfried, Graf, Gunther, Hawley, Johns, Jordan, Katz, Kellner, Kolb, Lavine, Lifton, Lopez P, Lupardo, Lupinacci, Magee, Magnarelli, Maisel, Malliotakis, McDonough, McKevitt, Miller, Millman, Montesano, Moya, Oaks, Palmesano, Paulin, Peoples-Stokes, Perry, Pretlow, Ra, Raia, Ramos, Rivera, Roberts, Robinson, Rodriguez, Rosenthal, Ryan, Scarborough, Schimel, Simanowitz, Skartados, Stec, Stevenson, Thiele, Titone, Walter, Weisenberg, Wright, Zebrowski

 Plus many supporters, including the following: